dcutting/Song/README.md

 2.fib
 # error, no match found
 ```

+Note that since floats cannot be tested for equality, you cannot use literal floats in patterns either.

 To do more powerful computation, you can use the list constructor syntax to destructure lists into a head and tail: